moj-analytical-services/dmet-cfe/README.md

 - Marp comes with various in-built [themes](https://github.com/marp-team/marp-core/blob/main/themes/README.md).

 - The slides use the custom [MoJ Marp theme](https://github.com/ministryofjustice/marp-moj-theme).
-- The slides are published to GitHub pages using the `gh-deploy.yml`.
+- The slides are published to GitHub pages using `gh-deploy.yml`.
 - See [GitHub as a one-stop-shop](https://ministryofjustice.github.io/data-and-analytics-engineering/blog/posts/github-as-a-one-stop-shop/#slides) for some general guidance on using Marp.